Number of Stanford nominees : 10

 Nominations to School Deans' offices

 Stanford University has been invited to nominate 10 international doctoral students for HHMI International Student Research Fellowships.
-HHMI introduced this program two years ago (see Announcement of 2012 Recipients) and they again expect to make a total of approximately 50 awards; each will consist of three-years of stipend support, plus partial tuition support.
+HHMI introduced this program four years ago (see Announcement of 2013 Recipients) and they again expect to make a total of approximately 50 awards; each will consist of three-years of stipend support, plus partial tuition support.

 Students who are being nominated for these awards must: